oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

     - We will provision an **always-free** ATP for the lab.

-    - cd3_ATP: subnet-cd3_vcn_subnet2, DB Name: adb123db, CPU Core Count-10, Data Storage Size in TB -100, LICENSE_INCLUDED.
+    - 'cd3_ATP': 'subnet-cd3_vcn_subnet2', DB Name: adb123db, CPU Core Count-10, Data Storage Size in TB -100, 'LICENSE_INCLUDED'.

     Refer to the below image as example: